jmackie/purescript-webpack-template/README.md

 - For most apps you'll probably want webpack configs for production and development environments.
 With this setup that should hopefully be trivial to do.
-- [`css-modules`](https://github.com/css-modules/css-modules) are cool, I recommend
+- [`css-modules`](https://github.com/css-modules/css-modules) are cool, I strongly
-  using them.
+  recommend them.
 And webpack's `css-loader` supports them out the box.
 - I've used React (specifically, [`react-basic-hooks`][react-basic-hooks]), but that's just for the sake of example.
-Swap it out for whatever you want to use.
+Swap it out for whatever you want.
-- PureScript's local documentation is great, you should use it.
-E.g. run `purs docs --format html ".psc-package/*/*/*/src/**/*.purs"` then point your browser at `./generated-docs/html/index.html` 👌
+- PureScript's local (offline) documentation is great - run `purs docs --format html ".psc-package/*/*/*/src/**/*.purs"` then point your browser at `./generated-docs/html/index.html` 👌